 If there is sufficient community support, HSUS scientist Stephanie Boyles Griffin and HSUS wildlife expert John Griffin can guide a community in implementing a non-lethal approach.
 In addition, they can suggest ways for communities to keep the implementation affordable.

-Communities grappling with a very high population of deer and the often strident controversy that accompanies the situation need to know that they have effective non-lethal options.
-Communities may also contact HSUS to discuss conducting a pilot project for deer management and coexistence and learn more about options for fertility control of deer.
+Communities grappling with a high population of deer and the often strident controversy that accompanies the situation need to know that they have effective non-lethal options.
+Communities may contact HSUS to discuss conducting a pilot project for deer management and coexistence and learn more about options for fertility control of deer.
 HSUS reports that immunocontraceptives can be used to stabilize and reduce a deer population over time.

 Contact , HSUS Senior Scientist and Science and Policy Director of Wildlife Protection at the Botstiber Institute for Wildlife Fertility Control: 301-258-3147.